Apostolic succession: Catholic Church

 Peter was succeeded by Linus, Linus by Clement, Clement by Anacletus, Anacletus by Evaristus..."
 The Catholic position is summarised this way: "The Lord says to Peter: 'I say to you,' he says, 'that you are Peter, and upon this rock I will build my Church, and the gates of hell will not overcome it ....'
 On him [Peter] he builds the Church, and to him he gives the command to feed the sheep, and although he assigns a like power to all the apostles, yet he founded a single chair [cathedra], and he established by his own authority a source and an intrinsic reason for that unity....
 If someone [today] does not hold fast to this unity of Peter, can he imagine that he still holds the faith?
-If he [should] desert the chair of Peter upon whom the Church was built, can he still be confident that he is in the Church?"
+If he [should] desert the chair of Peter upon whom the Church was built, can he still be confident that he is in the Church"?

-Catholicism holds that Christ entrusted the Apostles with the leadership of the community of believers, and the obligation to transmit and preserve the "deposit of faith".
+Roman Catholicism holds that Christ entrusted the apostles with the leadership of the community of believers, and the obligation to transmit and preserve the "deposit of faith".
 The experience of Christ and his teachings contained in the doctrinal tradition handed down from the time of the apostles and the written portion, which is Scripture.
 The apostles then passed on this office and authority by ordaining bishops to follow after them.

-Catholic theology holds that the apostolic succession affects the power and authority to administer the sacraments except for baptism and matrimony.
+Roman Catholic theology holds that the apostolic succession affects the power and authority to administer the sacraments except for baptism and matrimony.
 Baptism may be administered by anyone and matrimony by the couple to each other.
 Authority to so administer such sacraments is passed on only through the sacrament of holy orders, a rite by which a priest is ordained.
 Ordination can be conferred only by bishop.
 The bishop must be from an unbroken line of bishops stemming from the original apostles selected by Jesus Christ.
 Thus, apostolic succession is necessary for the valid celebration of the sacraments.